 Prescriptions

-• The three working day notice period for repeat prescription requests made online between 18:00 to 00:00 starts from 08:30 on the next working day.
+• The five working day notice period for repeat prescription requests made online between 18:00 to 00:00 starts from 08:30 on the next working day.

 Dispensing